-- Ensure accountability (as defined under a committee's Terms of Reference); - Ensure good decisions are made at the appropriate levels; - Ensure all pertinent issues are addressed by an appropriate committee; - · Avoid duplication of work; - Reinforce a culture of 'best-practice' in committee process and management.
+- Ensure accountability (as defined under a committee's Terms of Reference). - Ensure good decisions are made at the appropriate levels. - Ensure all pertinent issues are addressed by an appropriate committee. - · Avoid duplication of work. - Reinforce a culture of 'best-practice' in committee process and management.

-The Council is the Governing body of the RVC and has ultimate responsibility for its affairs and, through delegation to the Principal, ensures the effective management and control of the RVC.
+The Council is the Governing body of the RVC and has ultimate responsibility for its affairs and, through delegation to the President & Principal, ensures the effective management and control of the RVC.
 Governance activity focuses on accountability and high level strategy, whilst Management focuses on delivery of excellence in services and on efficiency and value for money.

-At the heart of the management of academic services is the Academic Board (whose Chairperson is the Principal) that reports directly to the Council.
+At the heart of the management of academic services is the Academic Board (whose Chairperson is the President & Principal) that reports directly to the Council.
 Through the Chairperson, the Board works closely with the Principal's Advisory Group and with the College Executive Committee (CEC).
 It is through the Academic Board that the academic committees report their activities.

 Below and reporting directly to the Academic Board, are five committees as shown below (Fig 1, page 5).
 Each has a distinct remit and can be categorised as the RVC's 'strategic' committees.
-These committees oversee the running of various aspects of the College, shaping the College strategies in their areas and creating and implementing a range of procedures.
+These committees oversee the running of various aspects of the RVC, shaping the RVC strategies in their areas and creating and implementing a range of procedures.

 Below the strategic committees and reporting to the Learning, Teaching and Assessment Committee (LTAC), are the Course Management Committees.
 These operational committees also co-operate with other committees in the structure and are encouraged to communicate with any committee to discuss matters of mutual interest.
-(Appendix 1 Flow of Committee Business for examples of inter-committee work).